wasn-eu/CubeCell_Getting_Started/README.md

     const char myAppEui[] = { 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00 };
     const char myAppKey[] = { 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x0

+If you don't like to set your keys in the sketch just leave them as they are and use the CubeCell Configurator (see the end of this guide).

 ## Arduino IDE compile settings
 Correct select the board you had connected to computer and the specified serial port: